TritonDataCenter/rfd/rfd/0061/README.md

     - Outline what needs to be done to allow CNAPI to co-exist with multiple instances of itself and be be brought up to the model described above.

-Because CNAPI is composed of a number of subsystems it is worthwhile to look at each subsystem in turn.
-We shall examine what each does and what changes, if any, are required to in order to correctly operate multiple CNAPI instances.
-As currently designed some CNAPI subsystems are more able to deal other instances (without unwanted or undefined behavior, such as clobbering of data) of itself running in parallel than others.
+Because CNAPI is comprised of a number of sub-systems, it is worthwhile to look at each sub-system in turn.
+We shall examine how each one works and what changes, if any, are required to in order to allow them to correctly operate multiple CNAPI instances.
+As currently designed some CNAPI subsystems are more able to deal other instances (without unwanted or undefined behavior, such as unintentional overwriting of data) of itself running in parallel than others.

 In general, the guiding principle should be to allow any CNAPI instance to provide correct and up to date information and successfully fulfill any request, regardless of which other CNAPI instance may have initiated or performed the work.

+### Agents

+Loosely speaking, agents are of services running the global zone that are typically a means of performing operations which require greater access to operation system facilities, such as creation of zones, gathering metrics, etc.

+One of the steps of the compute node setup process is installation of global-zone agents.
+Global zone agents may also be updated via through `cn-agent` (described below), via CNAPI.

+Some agents may also run within a zone to provide facilities to the core service running within a zone.
+Some examples of these are the `config` and `amon` agents.

 ## CNAPI subsystems